Your questions answered about the Bodyguard Bulletproof Jacket.

 This design will allow you to sit and move without minimal restriction.
 If the protection extended any lower, it would stick in your throat when you sit.

-Unlike a vest, which is snug and tight fitting, the jacket enables you to throw it on over clothing and take it off, just like a normal jacket.
+Unlike a vest, the jacket enables you to throw it on over clothing and take it off, just like a normal jacket.

 3. Why does the jacket feel a little bulky?